pypeaday/homelab-dev/README.md

 ## Applications

 Here is a list of applications I run in production, I will monitor which ones get moved over via this list

+### Container Registry + UI

+container registry is behind firewall, would like to add auth to push to it from GH actions so I don't have to setup my own self-hosted CI

 ### Traefik